aiidateam/aiida-tutorials/docs/pages/2019_SINTEF/sections/first_taste.rst

     wget http://crystallography.net/cod/9008565.cif
     verdi data structure import ase 9008565.cif

-Each piece of data in AiiDA gets a PK number (and a UUID, more about this later).
+Each piece of data in AiiDA gets a PK number (a "primary key") that identifies it in your database.
-The PK allows you to easily reuse data anywhere in AiiDA.
+The PK is printed to screen by the ``verdi data structure import`` command.
-Remember the PK of the structure, which we will now use to run our first calculation.
+**Mark down the PK for your structure and use it to replace the <PK> placeholders in what follows.**

 .. note::